SeanStewart37/ann/readme.md

 The neural network trains on picking a child's favorite toy by their gender and age.
 Trained data is already included, however you can also retrain the neural network with your own configuration parameters.

 ## Installation ##
 This project uses Composer to install dependencies.
-You will also need to install [Fast Artificial Neural Network](http://leenissen.dk/fann/wp/).
+You will also need to install the [Fast Artificial Neural Network](http://leenissen.dk/fann/wp/) library.
 Optionally, you may install Sqlite or reconfigure the environment variables for your database of choice.
 Migration and seeder files are include.

 ```